 After riding her off and on for 23 years, I decided it was time for my faithful R60/2 to get a makeover.
-Below you see her in my garage in Tucson, waiting for the arrival on March 10, 2009, from San Diego, of master BMW restorationist Tim Stafford, who was picking it up.
+Below you see her in my garage in Tucson, waiting for the arrival on March 10, 2009, from San Diego, of master BMW restorationist Tim Stafford, who was picking her up.
+At that time she bore Craven Golden Arrow Saddlebags

 Tim starts by stripping any BMW on which he is working down to its basic parts.
 He then paints all the painted parts if it is a concours retoration which this bike was not.
 For a concours restoration, Tim insists that every tiny detail be correct, even down to the bolts, nuts, and ties.
 In the photo below, left, my bike is in the early stages of reassembly.
 Below, right, the repainted rear fender and fuel tank await assembly.